• Home

 Fischell Department of Bioengineering

 Alexa earned her Bachelor's degree in Biological Engineering from Purdue University.
 Her undergraduate research focused on the development of computational models for treatment of Mycobacterium avium, as well as improved delivery of injectable medicines for Eli Lilly.
-Her current research focuses on machine learning informed design of biomaterials for controlled drug delivery.
+Her current research focuses on overcoming barriers to nanoparticle drug delivery using branched PEGylation.

 Picture